Monday, September 12, 2022

 At a second meeting with the agent, Cristian tells him about the Van Dorn's apartment and is tasked with noting what's on the father's desk and also to accompany Dan to the American Library.
 The next day Cristian and his family, like every other family in Bucharest, must stand in line for anything they want at the Alimentara, the grocery store.
 It is bitterly cold, and Cristian reflects on how each member of his family takes their turn in the lines.

 Meanwhile at home, Bunu works to repair their broken radio.
 As he and Cristian discuss communism and the Secu, Bunu reveals that he was paid a visit by someone and given "medicine" to help him and that this was because someone in their home is an informer.
+He also doesn't know what he was given, if it will help him or kill him.
+At this point, Cristian believes his grandfather knows he's an informer.

 At his next meeting with Dan, Mr. Van Dorn writes the word TIME on paper and tells Cristian to look for the most recent edition at the American Library.
 This leads Cristian to believe that he can share the truth about Romania with him.
-When Cristian reads TIME at the American Library, he is stunned to learn that their neighbour, Hungary is free and no longer communist.
+When Cristian reads TIME Magazine at the American Library, he is stunned to learn that their neighbour, Hungary is free and no longer communist.
 He knows he has to tell Bunu.
+As it turns out, Bunu already knows because he's repaired their radio.
+Listening to Radio Free Europe, Bunu believes East Germany will be next.

 Discussion

 Ruta Sepetys has crafted a brilliant historical fiction novel that effectively portrays the repressive regime of dictator Nicolae Ceausescu through the eyes of a teen character, seventeen-year-old Cristian Florescu.
+Interspersed in his narrative are the Informer Reports, detailing the activities of Cristian and those around him.

-From 1945 until 1965, Soviet-style communism with its antagonistic approach to the West controlled Romania.
+In 1945, the Communists came to power in Romania due to the occupation and intervention of the Soviet Union.
+Prior to this, there had been a struggle as to whether Romania would adopt Western style democracy or Soviet communism.Fro m 1945 until 1965, Soviet-style communism with its antagonistic approach to the West controlled Romania.
 In 1965, with the death of Gheorghe Gheorghiu-Rej, Nicolae Ceausescu came to power as leader of Romania's Communist Party.
 He worked to move Romania away from the Soviet sphere of influence, ending its participation in the Warsaw Pact military alliance and condemning the Soviet Union's invasions of Czechoslovakia in 1968 and Afghanistan in 1979.
 Unlike the Soviet Union and its Bloc countries, Ceausescu was not interested in shutting Romania off from the West: he was friendly towards the United States and signed trade agreements with the European Economic Community.

-Prior to the 1980's, Bucharest was known as "the Little Paris of the East" for its cobbled streets, tree-lined boulevards, cafes, historic churches and monasteries, and many grand buildings.
+Prior to the 1980's, Bucharest had been known as "the Little Paris of the East" for its cobbled streets, tree-lined boulevards, cafes, historic churches and monasteries, and many grand buildings.
 After the 1977 earthquake, Ceausescu was determined to remake the center of Bucharest into something more modern like what he had seen in North Korea.
 He demolished many parts of the city center including the Uranus district and levelled the Vacaresti Hill, the location of an ancient monastery.
 In place of these beautiful and historic buildings, Ceausescu built rows of concrete apartment blocks.
-He also built a huge, opulent palace while his own people did without many basics of life.
+He also built a huge, opulent palace while his own people did without the many necessities of life.

-As glasnost and perestroika spread throughout the Soviet Union in the 1980s, the communist regimes began to fall throughout the Eastern Bloc.
-A demonstration in Timisoara in which the Romania army fired on its own people became the flashpoint for the revolution and fall of the communist Romanian government and the trial and execution of the Ceausescus.
+In the 1980's life in Romania became almost impossible.
+In debt to foreign banks, Ceausescu began exporting the country's agricultural and industrial products.
+As a result, people experienced shortages of food, fuel, medicine, clothing and other necessities.
+As glasnost and perestroika spread throughout the Soviet Union in the late 1980s, the Communist regimes began to fall throughout the Eastern Bloc.
+A demonstration in Timisoara, in which the Romania army fired on its own people, became the flashpoint for the revolution and fall of the Communist Romanian government and the trial and execution of the Ceausescus.

 In I Must Betray You, Ruta Sepetys uses her characters to describe life under Romania's dictator, Nicolae Ceausescu.
 Cristian and Liliana Pavel discuss how their beautiful city of Bucharest has been destroyed as they walk home together.
 Liliana remarks, "My father said that Bucharest used to be called 'Little Paris'.
 There were trees everywhere, lots of birds, and even Belle Epoque architecture."
 Cristian recalls that his Bunu once told him that "...Bucharest was once a luxury stop on the Orient Express."